Matt Busby: Early life

 Busby was born to Alexander and Helen "Nellie" (née Greer) Busby in a two-roomed pitman's cottage in the mining village of Orbiston, Bellshill, Lanarkshire.
 When he was born, Busby's mother was told by the doctor, "A footballer has come into this house today".
 Busby's father, Alexander, was a miner called up to serve in the First World War and was killed by a sniper's bullet on 23 April 1917 at the Battle of Arras.
-His great-great grandfather, George Busby, emigrated to Scotland from Ireland during the Great Famine, while his mother's side of the family emigrated to Scotland from Ireland later on in the 19th century.
+His great-great-grandfather, George Busby, emigrated to Scotland from Ireland during the Great Famine, while his mother's side of the family emigrated to Scotland from Ireland later on in the 19th century.
 Three of his uncles were killed in France with the Cameron Highlanders.
 Busby's mother was left to raise Matt and his three sisters alone until her marriage to a man called Harry Matthie in 1919.

 Busby was raised Catholic.
 Always a devout Catholic, in 1972, Pope Paul VI made him a Knight of Order of Saint Gregory the Great.
 He had been appointed Knight Bachelor four years earlier.
-"But he scoffed at the occasional canard that he favoured players of his own religion.
-'The only man in my team who has to hold a cross is the goalkeeper'."

 Busby would often accompany his father down into the coal pits, but his true aspiration was to become a professional footballer.
 In his 1973 autobiography, Busby described himself as being as football mad as any other boy in Bellshill citing in particular the impression made on him by Alex James and Hughie Gallacher.

 His mother might have quashed those dreams when she applied to emigrate with Matt to the United States in the late 1920s, but he was granted a reprieve by the nine-month processing time.

 In the meantime, Busby got a full-time job as a collier and played football part-time for Stirlingshire Junior side Denny Hibs.
 He had played only a few matches for Denny Hibs, but it was not long before he was signed up by a Manchester City side that was a couple of games away from regaining promotion to the First Division.